 Anemia — Anemia, or low red blood cell counts, is common in CLL.
 Red blood cells are needed to carry oxygen to all the cells in the body.
-Patients with anemia may experience fatigue, weakness, and chest pain.
-Treatment options include blood transfusion and use of a medicine called erythropoietin, which can boost the red cell count in patients with certain types of anemia.
+People with anemia may experience fatigue, weakness, and chest pain.
+Treatment options include blood transfusion and use of a medicine called erythropoietin, which can boost the red cell count in people with certain types of anemia.
 Other forms of anemia may be treated with glucocorticoids (also called steroids).

 Low platelet counts — Platelets are important components of the blood's clotting mechanism.
 Without adequate numbers of platelets, internal and external bleeding can occur.
-Patients with CLL and low platelet counts may see their counts improve with treatment of the CLL.
+People with CLL and low platelet counts may see their counts improve with treatment of the CLL.
 In some cases, platelet transfusions are needed.
 Removal of the spleen or use of steroids or other treatments that suppress the immune response (as part of the treatment for CLL) usually improves the platelet counts.

-Psychological aspects — Patients with CLL are forced to live with the uncertainties associated with a chronic illness.
+Psychological aspects — People with CLL are forced to live with the uncertainties associated with a chronic illness.
 It can be puzzling and frightening to hear that you have leukemia and that no treatment is recommended.
 You and your healthcare providers must speak frequently and honestly to deal with any fears and clarify any misunderstandings about this sometimes confusing disease.
-Some patients and families benefit from psychological counseling to help them cope with the strong emotions that can accompany this diagnosis.
+Some people and families benefit from psychological counseling to help them cope with the strong emotions that can accompany this diagnosis.

 Many patients with leukemia will be asked about enrolling in a clinical (research) trial.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask your doctor for more information, or read about clinical trials at: